sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/introduction-to-rest-builder.md

                 object
 ```

+The schema also specifies what prefix REST Builder will use when generating the resource files for your implementation.
+In the above example, the API implementation belongs in the `BasicUserResourceImpl` file.

 See the [OpenAPI specification](https://swagger.io/docs/specification/data-models/data-types/) for a list of all the supported basic data types that you can use for schemas.

 ```tip::